gpudirect/libgdsync/README.md

-GPUDirect Sync
+GPUDirect Async
 ========

 Introduction
 ===
+libgdsync implements GPUDirect Async support for Infiniband verbs.

-GPUDirect Sync (aka PeerSync) is all about moving control logic from third-party devices to the GPU.
+GPUDirect Async is all about moving control logic from third-party devices to the GPU.

-The CPU is taken off the control path, replaced by the GPU which is now able to schedule both computation and network communication tasks seamlessly.
-There are substantial improvements for both time-to-solution (40% less latency) and power-to-solution (45% less CPU load) scenarios.
+libgdsync provides APIs which are similar to Infiniband verbs but synchronous to CUDA streams.

 Requirements
 ===
 This prototype has been tested on RHEL 6.x only.

 A recent display driver, i.e. r361, r367 or later, is required.

 A recent CUDA Toolkit is required, minimally 8.0, because of the CUDA driver MemOP APIs.

-Mellanox OFED 2.5 or newer is required, because of the peer-direct verbs extensions.
+Mellanox OFED 3.5 or newer is required, because of the peer-direct verbs extensions.

+Peer-direct verbs are only supported on the libmlx5 low-level plug-in module, so either Connect-IB or ConnectX-4 HCAs are required.

-The GDRCopy library (https://github.com/drossetti/gdrcopy) is necessary to create CPU-side user-space mappings of GPU memory, currently used when allocating a CQ on GPU memory.
+The GDRCopy library (https://github.com/drossetti/gdrcopy) is necessary to create CPU-side user-space mappings of GPU memory, currently used when allocating verbs objects on GPU memory.

 Caveats
 ===
 Tests have been done using Mellanox Connect-IB.
 Any HCA driven by mlx5 driver should work.

-Kepler and Maxwell Tesla/Quadro GPUs are required for RDMA.
+Kepler or newer Tesla/Quadro GPUs are required because of GPUDirect RDMA.

 A special HCA firmware is currently necessary in combination with GPUs prior to Pascal.